terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-oracle.md

 func (k Keeper) RewardBallotWinners(ctx sdk.Context, ballotWinners types.ClaimPool)
 ```

-At the end of every `VotePeriod`, a portion of the seigniorage is rewarded to the oracle ballot winners (validators who submitted an exchange rate vote within the band).
+At the end of every `VotePeriod`, a portion of swap fees are rewarded to the oracle ballot winners (validators who submitted an exchange rate vote within the band).

 The total amount of Luna rewarded per `VotePeriod` is equal to the current amount of Luna in the reward pool (the Luna owned by the Oracle module) divided by the parameter [`RewardDistributionWindow`](#rewarddistributionwindow).